Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 • Duplicate without user-selected canonical

-• Google chose different canonical than user
+• Google chose a different canonical than the user

 • Alternate page with proper canonical